ianstormtaylor/slate/docs/api/nodes/node.md

 #### `Node.common(root: Node, path: Path, another: Path) => NodeEntry`

 Get an entry for the common ancestor node of two paths.
+It might be a Text node, an Element, or the Editor itself.

+For the common block ancestor, see [Editor Selection](https://docs.slatejs.org/concepts/03-locations#selection)

 #### `Node.descendant(root: Node, path: Path) => Descendant`